What is Hemlock Woolly Adelgid?

 Elongate hemlock scale can also be mistaken for hemlock woolly adelgid, and is often found on hemlock trees already infected with HWA.
 Please let us know if you think you have found elongate hemlock scale.

-- Hemlock woolly adelgid appears to be widespread in the towns of Kittery and York and may be widespread in other communities, especially on coastal penninsulas.
+- Hemlock woolly adelgid appears to be widespread in the towns of Harpswell, Kittery, Westport Island, and York and may be widespread in other communities, especially on coastal peninsulas and islands.
 Elongate hemlock scale has been found in the forests of Kittery and on planted trees along the south coast.
 It is likely more widely distributed in forests and landscapes.
 When scale and adelgid are found together, they may hasten the decline of hemlock.
 Some chemical treatments for adelgid are not effective against elongate hemlock scale.
 If you suspect you have found elongate hemlock scale, please contact us.

 - Cumberland County: Brunswick, Cape Elizabeth, Cumberland, Falmouth, Freeport, Great Diamond Island (part of Portland), Harpswell, Scarborough, South Portland, Yarmouth